Big Brother and the Holding Company: Mainstream Records debut

-In September 1966, the band was stranded in Chicago after finishing a gig there at a venue called Mother Blues located on Wells Street.
-The venue's owner paid them for two weeks' worth of their concerts but could not pay them enough money for them to buy plane tickets to San Francisco.
-Big Brother signed a contract with Mainstream Records.
-They recorded four of the songs for the album Big Brother & the Holding Company.
-The remainder of the record was recorded in Los Angeles on December 12–14.
+In September 1966, the band was stranded in Chicago after finishing a gig at a venue called Mother Blues located on Wells Street.
+The venue's owner paid them for two weeks' worth of concerts but it was not enough to buy plane tickets back to San Francisco.
+While there, Big Brother signed a contract with Mainstream Records and attempted to record four songs for a debut album eventually released as Big Brother & the Holding Company, although these initial sessions proved unsatisfactory.
+When they returned to California in October two songs were recorded in Los Angeles, while the remainder of the record was recorded there from December 12–14, produced by Mainstream's owner Bob Shad.
 Mainstream was known for its jazz records, and Big Brother was the first rock band to appear on the label.
-This may have influenced the final result, since the album sounded very different from what the band expected: acoustic and folk instead of heavy acid rock.
+This may have influenced the final result, since the album sounded very different from what the band expected: the acid-rock guitar distortion and lengthy jams typical of their stage act were completely absent, replaced by clean, low-key instrumental tones and tight, two minute song lengths.

-The first single released was "Blind Man", backed with "All Is Loneliness", both from the album sessions, in July 1967.
-It was popular in the San Francisco Bay Area, but did not garner much national attention.
-A second single, "Down on Me" b/w "Call On Me" was released along with their self-titled debut album in August 1967, following the band's national success after the Monterey Pop Festival.
+"Blind Man" b/w "All Is Loneliness", both from the early sessions in Los Angeles, became the group's first single in October 1966.
+It was popular in the San Francisco Bay Area, but did not garner any national attention.
+A second single, "Down on Me" b/w "Call On Me" was released in March 1967, with "Bye Bye Baby" following along with the album in August after the band's national success at the Monterey Pop Festival.
 The album debuted on Billboard charts on September 2, 1967, peaking at No. 60.
 It stayed on the charts for a total of 30 weeks.